 Warning Signs Of A Guilt Trip And How To Resist It

-Reviewer Martha Furman, LPC, CAC
+Medically Reviewed By: Martha Furman, LPC, CAC

-A Thorough Overview Of Guilt Trips
+An Overview of Guilt Trips

 Unlike the other giveaways, this tactic can be tempting and more difficult for the target to resist.
 On the surface, it may appear as though the manipulator is being reasonable and simply asking for a returned favor.
 However, this is false.
 A person who truly helps you out with pure intentions will not later throw that occurrence in your face for the sake of personal gain.